byterubpay/byterub-site/_posts/2016-07-31-overview-and-logs-for-the-dev-meeting-held-on-2016-07-31.md

 ---
 layout: post
 title: Overview and Logs for the Dev Meeting Held on 2016-07-31
-summary: Monero Project repository, and brief update on Ring CT
+summary: ByteRub Project repository, and brief update on Ring CT
 tags: [dev diaries, core, crypto]
 author: dEBRUYNE / fluffypony
 ---